Apply for British Passport for Irish Citizens

 - certain supporting document

-- Your credit or debit card
+- your credit or debit card

 You’ll also need to pay the online application fee.

-To apply for a British passport via Post, you’ll need;
+To apply for a British passport via post, you’ll need;

 - a filled-in application form